 For more information and to sign up visit the Modern Languages Center's webpages.

 Vienna, Trondheim, Sydney, Tokyo, Warsaw, Milan, St. Petersburg, Haifa, Johannesburg – pretty much the whole world is your oyster for a one-week professional stay for continuing education when completed through the Staff Mobility Program.
 The program aims to offer non-scientific staff an opportunity to make international contacts.
 These experiences in another (work) culture will help to shape the cultural diversity, openness, and internationality at Technische Universität Berlin.
 The Staff Mobility Program is targeted towards non-academic staff in administration and technical staff.

-For further information visit the International Scientific Cooperation section's webpages (only in German).
+For further information visit the International Scientific Cooperation section's webpages.